 - What should I bring to practice?
 Bring yourself, a suit, towel, and goggles!
-Any additional gear such as kickboards and pull buoys is available at the Nat, though feel free to bring your own gear as you like.
+Any additional gear such as kickboards and pull buoys is available at the Nick, though feel free to bring your own gear as you like.

 - How do I sign up for meets?
 Go to your ACTIVE portal here, go to "View Meets", and find the meet you want to participate in.
 Click on the "+" next to your name to select your events before the deadline.
 A Google form will also go around to sign up for relays!
 After the signup deadline has passed but before the day of the meet, go back to your portal to pay your meet copay.
 CCS championship meets (Regionals and Nationals) will require you to sign up on the CCS portal instead, and further instructions will be given on how to do that.

 - What happens on Meet Days?
 You should expect your entire day to be taken up by the meet.
 We will generally leave early in the morning and won't get back until at least 8 PM at night.
 We will travel by carpool both ways unless otherwise noted.
 Attending meets is highly recommended!

 - What should I bring to a meet?
 At a minimum, a suit, goggles, towel, and a bag.
 We will hand out team caps at the beginning of the year.
 Some additional gear you may want: Extra deck clothes, as it can get chilly, homework (True student-athletes), blanket for car rides, and snacks.